jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Scope

-- One document under `docs/` listing, in order: packages, java-env, MariaDB secure/admin/create/fill, Tomcat get/install, `make init build install`, systemd enable/start, and the health probe.
+- One document under `docs/` listing, in order: packages (distro-JDK toolchain, no java-env, per D10), the DB step for the selected backend (per M9/D16 — where the provisioning operator creates the database and account, aa-env runs only `make sql.fill`), Tomcat get/install, `make init build install`, systemd enable/start, and the health probe.
 - For each step: the command, the variables it consumes, the files it writes, and the check that proves it ran.
 - The `RELEASE.local` pin from M1.
 - Handoff message to the ansible/cloud session.

-Out of scope: writing the role; changing any Makefile behavior; MariaDB hardening beyond `make db.secure`.
+Out of scope: writing the role; changing any Makefile behavior; MariaDB account/database creation and hardening (the provisioning operator owns these in the ansible/cloud path, per M9).

 ##### Completion Criteria

 - The document is committed on `modernize`.
 - The handoff message has been sent with the document path and both tags.
-- The deployment result itself is gate G5 on M8, not on this row.
+- The deployment result is recorded in Backlog gate G5; it does not gate M8 under D7.

 ##### Dependencies And Decisions